 The Vietnam Central Highlands consists of 5 provinces: Lam Dong, Dak Nong, Dak Lak, Gia Lai, and Kon Tum.

 The area is made up of contiguous plateaus, the heights of which can range from 500 meters (Kon Tum plateau) to as high as 1,500 meters above sea level (Lam Vien plateau).
-Therefore, the temperature in the area can vary, with the middle central highlands (Dak Lak and Dak Nong provinces) generally having hotter weather, and Da Lat (in southern Lam Vien plateau) having an average temperature of around 20 Celsius degree.
+Therefore, the temperature in the area can vary, with the middle central highlands (Dak Lak and Dak Nong provinces) generally having hotter weather, and Da Lat (in the southern Lam Vien plateau) having an average temperature of around 20 Celsius degree.

 Vietnam Central Highlands has no sea border.